shrutisridhar99/PatternExtract/README.md

 This workflow presents an example for Ki67 histology marker.

 ## Workflow
-#### 1. Pre-process images in Python (`OpenCV`)
+### 1. Pre-process images in Python (`OpenCV`)
-Overlay cell centroids from CSVs onto tissue images to generate masks, preserving tissue contours and holes where cells are absent.
+Overlay cell centroids from CSVs onto tissue images to generate two-kernel masks, preserving tissue contours and holes where cells are absent.

+**Input:**
+- CSV files containing *x–y* cell coordinates (from any cell segmentation algorithm)
+- Corresponding tissue image

+**Output:**
+- Image overlaid with a two-kernel mask

 **Example**